RyanBabij/WorldSim/README.md

 ![Screenshot of WorldGen](https://raw.githubusercontent.com/RyanBabij/WorldSim/master/doc/2018-06-26-Example01.png)

 It doesn't look too pretty because it's basically just biome data.
-However each tile is it's own map which can be explored.
+However each tile is its own map which can be explored.
 The graphics are quite bad but if you've played DF or other roguelikes I think you'll have no problem here.

 ### Dependencies